schmiedc/OrgaMapper/pages/workflow.md

 </table>

 1. Segmentation:
+  - Invert Cell Image - for a membrane staining the image can be inverted to achieve a segmentation.
+Tutorial: [Segmentation of membrane signal](seg_membrane_signal.md).
   - Median filter size (px) - noise reduction using the median value of the neighboring pixels.
 The filter size determines the size of the neighborhood.
   - Rolling ball radius (px) - radius of the rolling ball background subtraction.
   - Global Threshold (A.U.) - global intensity based threshold.